Skip to content

 Edinburgh Fringe Free Shows: World Class for Nothing

-The Edinburgh Festival Fringe in August is the world's largest arts festival — 3,000+ shows across 300 venues in a city of 500,000.
-Thousands of performers bring ticketed shows (£8–22), but the street performances on the Royal Mile and the Mound are completely free and consistently extraordinary: acrobats, comedians, opera singers, theatre companies.
-Some of the world's best emerging comedy comes through the Fringe.
-If visiting in August, allocate at least two afternoons to simply walking the Mile and watching what appears.
+The Edinburgh Festival Fringe in August is the world's largest arts festival — 3,000+ shows across 300 venues.
+The street performances on the Royal Mile and the Mound are completely free and consistently extraordinary: acrobats, comedians, opera singers, theatre companies.
+Some of the world's best emerging comedy comes through the Fringe every August.

 🥃